Do Not Tumble Dry Übersetzung

 2. Delicate Cycle in a Washing Machine: Some washing machines have a "spin and drain" or "delicate cycle" that helps remove excess water before air drying.
 This reduces drying time and can be particularly useful for heavier items.

 3. Low Heat Setting (With Caution): If the care label allows for machine drying, consider using the lowest heat setting possible.
 Even then, monitor the drying process carefully to avoid over-drying and damage.
-This is generally only suitable for robust fabrics that tolerate some heat.
+This is generally only suitable for reliable fabrics that tolerate some heat The details matter here..

 Practical Tips for Air Drying Clothes